dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc-2.md

 more valuable than the metals themselves was the financial incentive they gave humanity to discover more about our world.

-Materials that burned hotter would be very interesting, especially oil.
+Materials that burned hotter would be very interesting, perhaps even oil.
+Though we didn't measure joules or calories, the things which produced heat seemed special.
+Why couldn't everything do that?
 While we would not understand the specific natural laws that determined chemical properties, some of us would understand that energy was naturally contained in various materials to varying degrees.
-We would observe that different kinds of woods burned hotter and that fire burned hotter with increased airflow or when the air was concentrated and contained.
+We would observe that different kinds of woods burned hotter and that fire burned hotter with increased airflow or when the air was concentrated and the heat contained.
 Therefore, similarly to ordering materials by their melting point, we would also similarly assess combustible materials by their energy density, without knowing what that concept is scientifically.

+###

 And if cultures came into contact with significant amounts of oil, they would certainly recognize both its energy density and value.
 Far and beyond most other natural materials, oil has an abundance of energy.
 Unlike some other natural materials with high energy density, it is fairly accessible.
+If there was methane present from natural distillation, then the occasional explosion would make for a good campfire story.
+Remember that time Ugg exploded for no fucking reason?

-However, it's use would have been greatly restricted by availability and discoverability.
+However, crude oil's use would have been greatly restricted by availability and discoverability.
+It *may have been* be fairly easy for alchemists from the middle ages to distill it into a few different forms, but industrial engineering is not my forté.
 We just wouldn't be able to consistently find it.
 Therefore, provided that both its scarcity and uniquely high energy density were knowable, I conclude that ancient alchemists would have considered it to be extremely valuable and chemically similar to other natural oils.
-If we did realize its value, we wouldn't have done so until the first or second millenia BC because we wouldn't have the alchemic knowledge, nor the ability to know it's global scarcity.
+YEH IT'S QUITE A STRETCH LOL.
+If we did realize its value, we wouldn't have done so until the first or second millenia BC because we wouldn't have the alchemic knowledge, nor the ability to know its global scarcity.

 > Oh, that oil stuff?
 Yeh, we have a ton of it.
 What do you mean
 > you've never seen it before?
 The stuff burns hotter than anything